 Eric Elenko, Ph.D., has served as our president since his appointment by the Board on April 8, 2024.
-Prior to nis current role, Dr. Elenko served as chief innovation officer since June 2015 and held various other positions at PureTech prior thereto.
-While at PureTech, Dr. Elenko has led the development of a number of programs, including Akili Interactive Labs, Inc., Gelesis, Inc., Karuna Therapeutics, Inc. (acquire by Bristol Myers Squibb for \$14.0 billion) and Sonde Health, Inc. Dr. Elenko serves on the board of directors of Seaport Therapeutics Inc. and Sonde Health, Inc. Prior o joining PureTech, Dr. Elenko was a consultant with McKinsey and Company from February 2002 to September 2005, where he advised senior executives of both Fortune 500 and specialty pharmaceutical companies on a range of issues such as product range of issues such as product licensing, mergers and acquisitions, research and development strategy and marketing.
-Dr. Elenko received a B.A. in Biology from Swarthmore College and his Ph.D. in Biomedical Sciences from University of California, San Diego.
+Prior to his current role, Dr. Elenko served as chief innovation officer since June 2015 and held various other positions at PureTech prior thereto.
+While at PureTech, Dr. Elenko has While at Purelech, Dr. Elenko has led the development of a number of programs, including Akili Interactive Labs, Inc., Gelesis, Inc., Karuna Therapeutics, Inc. (acquire by Bristol Myers Squibb for \$14.0 billion) and Sonde Health, Inc. Dr. Elenko serves on the board of directors of Seaport Therapeutics, Inc. and Sonde Health, Inc. Prior to joining PureTech, Dr. Elenko was a consultant with McKinsey and Company from February 2002 to September 2005, where he advised senior executives of both Fortune 500 and specialty both Fortune 500 and specialty pharmaceutical companies on a range of issues such as product licensing, mergers and acquisitions, research and development strategy and marketing.
+Dr. Elenko received a B.A. in Biology from Swarthmore College and his Ph.D. in Biomedical Sciences from University of California San Diego.
+California, San Diego.